GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 <a id="pluginCodeOwnersDisabledBranch">plugin.@PLUGIN@.disabledBranch</a>
 :       An exact ref, a ref pattern or a regular expression to disable the code
         owners functionality for the matched branches.\
+        By using a negative lookahead, it's possible to match all but one branches.
+E.g. to disable the code owners functionality for all branches except the `refs/heads/master` branch the following regular expression can be used: `^refs/(?!heads/master$).*`
         For matched branches submitting changes doesn't require code owner approvals.\
         This allows branches to opt-out of the code owners functionality.\